Kinovea/kinovea-docs/source/measurement/angle.rst

 Using a goniometer instead of a simple protractor makes it easier to align the protractor with the body segments and helps standardize the way the measurements are made for the range of motion of specific joints.

-In Kinovea the goniometer tool has three branches.
+In Kinovea, the goniometer tool has three branches:
 The stationary arm is the thick plain arm.
 The movable arm is the one with the arrow at the end.
 The dashed line is used to define the protractor reference axis in relation to the stationary arm.
 This branch rotates by 45° increments relatively to the stationary arm.